vertigis/workflow-activities-quickbase/README.md

 1. Authenticate with the Quickbase service
 The quickbase connection requires a valid user token in order.
 It is the responsibility of the Workflow implmentor to retreive and store the token.
 [Click here](https://developer.quickbase.com/auth) for more information on how to generate a Quickbase user token.
-    1. Add the `Create App Service` activity to a workflow
+    1. Add the `Create Quickbase Service` activity to a workflow
     1. Set the `URL` input to the root URL the Quickbase service.
 For example, `https://api.quickbase.com/v1`.
     1. Set the `Host Name` to your Quickbase domain.
     1. Set the `Access Token` to your valid User Token.